 Are you holding your breath when your pet greets you every evening?
-This could be a sign your pet is in need of a dental.
+This could be a sign your pet is in need of dental care.

-Dentistry for pets is very common, routine procedure.
+Dentistry for pets is a very common, routine procedure.
 All dentistry is completed under anaesthetic.
-We perform multiple dentals every day on all kinds of pets, the exotics included.
+We perform multiple dentals every day on all kinds of pets, including exotic animals.

-Generally, a dental includes a scale of the teeth, removing the tartar and plaque and then a polish off at the end to make them nice & shiny.
+Generally, a dental includes scaling the teeth to remove the tartar and plaque (we do this with an ultrasonic scaler much like our dentists use on us!) and then we polish the teeth to make them nice & shiny.
 However, not all pets are so lucky - if left too long, often they will need one or more teeth removed.
-During the more invasive, dental procedures we are able to utilise our dental x-rays to get a good understanding of what is happening with the roots of the teeth & then create a customised plan from this point, for each individual patient.
+During dental procedures we are able to utilise our dental x-rays to get a good understanding of what is happening with the roots of the teeth & then create a customised plan from this point, for each individual patient.

-Some breeds are more susceptible for dental issues & it's a good idea to discuss with a vet your options for keeping those teeth shiny white!
+Some breeds are more susceptible to developing dental issues and it's a good idea to discuss with a vet your options for keeping those teeth shiny white.

-If your pets mouth is smelly; they struggle to eat their kibble or if you have any concerns at all with their oral hygiene, then come on in for a check-up with our vets.
+If your pet’s mouth is smelly, or if they struggle to eat their kibble, or if you have any concerns at all about their oral hygiene, then come in for a check-up with our vets.
 We promise more yummy treats than our human dentists!